etherton/tinysharp/README.md

 A stripped down implementation of C# suitable for native development on embedded systems.

 Currently the only target supported is PicoCalc.
-The 3bpp driver doesn't work for some reason.
-16bpp is the default.
 You should be able to target pico2 by editing the toplevel CMakeLists.txt file (search for PICO_BOARD)

 To build it, clone the repo then run
 ```